Workforce problems have an impact on almost every aspect of prevention

 There are many workforce challenges in behavioral health and a myriad of strategies and tactics for strengthening the workforce.
 At times, the complexity is overwhelming to those provider organizations or policymakers that are engaged in workforce planning and intervention.
 The 2007 SAMHSA-funded national Action Plan on behavioral health workforce development identified a framework for organizing planning and action that focused on: (1) broadening the composition of the workforce, (2) strengthening the traditional workforce, and (3) creating structures to support the workforce.
 View this workforce framework.

-There are a variety of websites and major reports that serve as resources for behavioral health workforce development.
+In addition, there are a variety of websites and major reports that serve as resources for behavioral health workforce development.
 View the resource list.

 Characteristics of the Workforce